 - Conservative party supporters are one of the most likely to mention Brexit as a worry, with almost nine in ten mentioning it as a concern (86%).
 Other highly concerned groups include those in social grades AB (82%) or aged 65 and over (81%), along with people living in southern England (80%).

 - Labour voters and those in social grades C1 and C2 show levels of concern close to the average (76%, 75% and 75% respectively)

 - People in social grades DE and those aged 18-24 stand out as being significantly less likely than average to mention Brexit as a big issue (53% and 56%), although they are also less likely to express concern about most issues.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 994 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 994 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.